RapidataAI/human-use/README.md

 ## Contact

-If you have any questions or need further assistance, please contact us at info@rapidat.ai.
+If you have any questions or need further assistance, please contact us at info@rapidata.ai.